Are you sitting too much?Save this item

 Building these small changes into your working day will help reduce sitting time and encourage you to move more.

-For more ideas on how to sit less, move more and stay active throughout your working day, take a look at this short video from Kent Sport – why not try some of these ideas with a colleague?
+For more ideas on how to sit less, move more and stay active throughout your working day, take a look at this short video – why not try some of these ideas with a colleague?

 Reference: Are you Sitting too much? by Sarah Brealey, BHF Heart Matters Magazine.